Learning at Mottisfont

 Rich in history and natural resources, Mottisfont has a wealth of learning opportunities for all stages of development.
 Schools, home educators and other educational groups are welcome to explore and find inspiration in this special environment.

-Primary educators can download from a series of free, curriculum-linked teacher information packs and worksheets to help make the most of your visit, and we have a year-round programme of exhibitions which can link into curriculum-related activities.
+Primary educators can select from a series of free, curriculum-linked teacher information packs and worksheets to help make the most of your visit and we have a year-round programme of exhibitions which can link into curriculum-related activities.

 How much does it cost?

-A child's ticket for Mottisfont costs £7.90 with Gift Aid, or £7.15 Standard.
+Prices for child tickets are available on Mottisfont’s homepage.
 We recommend the National Trust's Educational Group Membership, which may be a good use of Pupil Premium Money.

 We will need to know: